JustCarmen/webtrees-fancy-research-links/README.md

    - Last name without prefix = $name[‘surn’] e.g. "Burgh"
    - Prefix = $name[‘prefix’] e.g. "van den"
    - Married name	= $name['msurname'] e.g. "de Vries"
-   - Birth year/place = $year['BIRT'] e.g. "1800" / $place['BIRT]	e.g. "Chicago"
+   - Birth year/place/country = $year['BIRT'] e.g. "1800" / $place['BIRT]	e.g. "Chicago" / $country['BIRT'] e.g. "USA"
-   - Christening year/place = $year['CHR]	e.g. "1800" / $place['CHR]	e.g. "Chicago"
+   - Christening year/place/country = $year['CHR]	e.g. "1800" / $place['CHR]	e.g. "Chicago" / $country['CHR'] e.g. "USA"
-   - Baptism year/place	= $year['BAPM]	e.g. "1800" / $place['BAPM]	e.g. "Chicago"
+   - Baptism year/place/country = $year['BAPM]	e.g. "1800" / $place['BAPM]	e.g. "Chicago" / $country['BAPM'] e.g. "USA"
-   - Death year/place = $year['DEAT'] e.g. "1880" / $place['DEAT]	e.g. "New York"
+   - Death year/place/country = $year['DEAT'] e.g. "1880" / $place['DEAT]	e.g. "New York" / $country['DEAT'] e.g. "USA"
-   - Burial year/place = $year['BURI] e.g. "1880" / $place['BURI]	e.g. "New York"
+   - Burial year/place/country = $year['BURI] e.g. "1880" / $place['BURI]	e.g. "New York" / $country['BURI'] e.g. "USA"
-   - Cremation year/place = $year['CREM] e.g. "1880" / $place['CREM]	e.g. "New York"
+   - Cremation year/place/country = $year['CREM] e.g. "1880" / $place['CREM]	e.g. "New York" / $country['CREM'] e.g. "USA"
-5. The Examples folder contains a sample plugin for a Google search that uses special name parts and uses the year of birth/death and the place of birth/death in the search with explanation.
+6. The Examples folder contains a sample plugin for a Google search that uses special name parts and uses the year of birth/death and the place of birth/death in the search with explanation.
-6. If you want to use this example plugin (modified or as is), just copy it to the root of the Plugins folder.
+7. If you want to use this example plugin (modified or as is), just copy it to the root of the Plugins folder.
+The expample folder also contains an empty plugin with all the functions you need to create your own.
-7. If you have created a plugin that may be of interest to other users you can make a pull request or send me a copy.
+8. If you have created a plugin that may be of interest to other users you can make a pull request or send me a copy.

 If you have problems creating your own link, you can open a new issue and request that a link be created for you.